robonxt/CleanYourTwitter/readme.md

 # WARNING: USE AT YOUR OWN RISK.
 I (robonxt) AM NOT RESPONSIBLE FOR ANY AFTEREFFECTS THIS LIST CAUSES.

 # Thanks
-A BIG THANK YOU to https://github.com/krisu5/ and the r/uBlockOrigin reddit community for doing the initial hard work on the different Twitter filters!
+A BIG THANK YOU to [u/krisu5](https://github.com/krisu5/) and the [r/uBlockOrigin](https://www.reddit.com/r/uBlockOrigin/) community for making the internet a safer and cleaner place!